BBC controversies: 2023: Explicit pictures sent to Huw Edwards

-On 7 July 2023, The Sun published a story stating that a woman had alleged to the BBC on 19 May that her child had been paid £35,000 by an unidentified well known male BBC presenter in exchange for nude photos since 2020, since her child was 17, which could have been an illegal act in the UK.
+On 7 July 2023, The Sun published a story stating that a woman had alleged to the BBC on 19 May that her child had been paid £35,000 by an unidentified, well-known male BBC presenter in exchange for nude photos since her child was 17, which could have been an illegal act in the UK.
 The Sun alleged that her child had used the money to fund their cocaine addiction.
 A spokesperson said the BBC would be "actively attempting to speak to those who have contacted us in order to seek further detail and understanding of the situation".

 By 9 July, the BBC said that the presenter had been suspended.
-On 10 July, the lawyer of the alleged victim told the BBC that nothing inappropriate or illegal had taken place and dismissed the allegations.
+On 10 July, alleged victim's lawyer told the BBC that nothing inappropriate or illegal had taken place and dismissed the allegations.
 On 11 July, a second person came forward, accusing the presenter of sending "abusive and menacing" messages on a dating app.

 On 12 July, the Metropolitan Police said that there was no evidence of a criminal offence.
 Shortly afterwards, the presenter was named as Huw Edwards in a statement by his wife, Vicky Flind.
 She said Edwards had been hospitalised for mental health problems.
-The Suns reporting changed to say the contact began when the teenager was 17, without specifying when explicit photos were first exchanged.
+The Sun later reported that the contact began when the teenager was 17, without specifying when explicit photos were first exchanged.

-The BBC's coverage of events was considered excessive by some.
+Some considered the BBC's coverage excessive.
 Claire Enders, a media analyst, told The New York Times: "What we had was a kangaroo court, which destroyed someone who did not commit a crime", saying that the BBC "got drawn into a trap set by The Sun".
 Alan Rusbridger, the former editor of The Guardian, also told the NYT that "The BBC lost its sense of proportion" in its coverage of the story, adding: "It gets into this mind-set where it feels it must make up for sluggishness in handling issues by showing a clean pair of hands in covering them."

 On 29 July, the Metropolitan Police announced that Edwards had been charged with three counts of creating indecent images of children.
 The charges involved images allegedly shared in a WhatsApp chat between December 2020 and April 2022.
 Edwards was arrested on 8 November 2023 and charged on 26 June 2024, following authorisation from the Crown Prosecution Service.
 He has been bailed to appear at Westminster Magistrates' Court on 31 July 2024.

 On 16 September 2024, at Westminster Magistrates' Court, Edwards received a six-month suspended jail sentence after pleading guilty to three counts of making indecent images of children.
-He was also placed on the sex offenders' register for seven years and ordered to attend a sex offenders treatment programme.
+He was also placed on the sex offenders' register for seven years and ordered to attend a sex offenders' treatment programme.